 My answer is much simpler than others I’ve heard.
 I’d been in Manhattan for most of my adult life and could no longer afford the high tariff on a freelance writer’s income.
 My rent was about to go galumphing skyward yet again, and the choices seemed stark: find a studio apartment in Bushwick or get way the hell out of Gotham.

 My ex-husband, with whom I have been on friendly terms for most of our post-marital existence (we call it “open divorce”) had recently relocated to Taos from the West Coast.
-I was curious to see the Southwest, which I’d visited only briefly once before, and paid him three visits in 2010-11, the last in March when he was living in a spacious hacienda with 360-degree drop-dead fabulous views, just north of the late Ken Price’s home and studio (in fact, I had an assignment from ARTnews to write about Price but he was then too busy with his retrospective to meet).
+I was curious to see the Southwest, which I’d visited only briefly once before, and paid him three visits in 2010-11, the last in March when he was living in a spacious hacienda with 360-degree drop-dead fabulous views, just north of the late Ken Price’s home and studio (in fact, I had an assignment from ARTnews to write about Price but he was then too busy with his retrospective to do an interview).
 I met a few of his friends.
 I liked the vibes of the place and the strangeness of the landscape—in some parts it feels like you’re in New England; in others, you’re on the far side of the moon.
 I thought, I can handle this.